Point of View

 Four Types of Digital Transformation and Change Initiatives

-By combining total complexity and organizational disruption, most digital transformation and organizational change initiatives fall into one of four categories:
+By combining total complexity and organizational disruption, most digital transformation and organizational change initiatives fall into four categories.

 This framework is not a maturity model.
 It is a classification tool designed to align leadership posture, governance structure, and project management formality with the true demands of the work.